impulse-ml/impulse-ml-recommender-php-documentation/4_api_learning_model.md

 ```

 "numFeatures" is required parameter.
 It may strictly correspond to number of categories of database
-models or number of user preferences.
+models or number of defined user preferences.
+Notice that you don't need define how much every item belongs to
+given category or how much user belongs to given preference.
+You just need know number of them.